What is Diabetes

 - Your podiatrist will also assess your nerve sensation by testing pressure sensitivity, vibration and/ or reflexes.

-- Your podiatrist will also assess general foot conditions which may lead to future problems..
-They will also show you how to monitor your feet in-between consultations.
+- Your podiatrist will also assess general foot conditions which may lead to future problems and will show you how to monitor your feet in-between consultations.

 How to Prevent Problems